shrop/os-app-configs/shrop-macbookair.md

 Mail

 * Remove the Apple Mail rule
+* Set accounts to be checked every hour for mail rules processing
 * Turn off RSS check for updates
 * Delete the "Apple News" RSS feed in the mailboxes listing
 * Turn off sounds for new mail and sending mail